Quaboag Pond: Description

-The average depth is 7 feet (2.13 m) with the maximum depth about 10 feet (3.05 m).
+The lake is 558 acre in size, with an average depth of 6 ft and a maximum depth of 15 ft.
 The water is brown in color and quite warm in the summertime.
 Non-native invasive plants cover substantial portions of this pond; the pond lies in a swampy area, also subject to the invasive species.

 Local swamps feed Quaboag Pond as well as inflow from the East Brookfield River, a two-mile (3.22 km) long river that heads at the Lake Lashaway Dam, and Quacumquasit Pond to its south.
 Some documents do not acknowledge the existence of the East Brookfield River and instead refer to this waterway as the Seven Mile River, although it is the Five Mile River that the Lake Lashaway Dam impounds creating Lake Lashaway, which feeds this river, not the Seven Mile.
 Quaboag Pond is part of the Chicopee River Watershed and it drains into the Quaboag River.